-Water cantaloupe plants at the rate of 1 to 2 inches per square foot per week, applying water to the roots with a hose or watering can in the early morning or evening.
+Water cantaloupe plants at the rate of 1 to 2 inches per square foot per week, applying water to the roots with a water-wand attachment on a garden hose or watering can in the early morning or evening.
 It's important to avoid getting the leaves wet, so it's usually a good idea to install a drip irrigation system that targets the roots and waters them deeply without any danger of overspray.
 Scale back watering to 1/2 to 1 inch per week when fruit appears.

 How to Propagate Cantaloupe

 Unlike some crops, you can't grow cantaloupes from cuttings, so the only way to grow them is from seeds, but they are easy to get.
 Simply scoop them from the inside of the melon before you eat it, put them in a colander and wash them until all the stringy material is gone.
 Put them on a tray, dry them in the sun and then seal them in a plastic bag and you have the raw material for next year's crop.
 This only works if you're collecting seeds from heirloom plants, because the seeds from hybrid melons won't come true to type, and the seeds may not even germinate.